Skip to main content

 Confidential Transactions

 Once the user has an encrypted balance, they can transfer to other confidential accounts while still transacting on the EVM chain.
 To initiate a transfer, the user submits a transaction to the escow contract that includes an encrypted transfer amount and the necessary ZK proofs.
 These proofs attest, among other things, that the sender’s balance is sufficient, that the transfer preserves total value, and that no negative balances are created as a result of the operation.
+The transfer transaction requires the user to pay a small fee (currently set to 1 wei) which will be publicly visible and does not leak any information about the transfer amount.

 The escrow contract wraps this payload into an IBC packet.
 A relayer forwards it to FairyRing, where a CosmWasm contract verifies the ZK proofs.
 If the proofs are valid, FairyRing updates the encrypted balances of both sender and the receiver using homomorphic addition/subtraction, without revealing the underlying token amounts.